tigergraph/ecosys/ldbc_benchmark/tigergraph/queries_v3/LDBC_10TB/README.md

 ```

 ### Download data
 Use the script `download_one_partition.py` to download one partition of the data.
 The python script requires a GCP service key in JSON format.
-The data is public and open to all users, so it can be any Google Cloud users.
-The tutorial for creating the service key can be found on [GCP docs](https://cloud.google.com/docs/authentication/getting-started).
+The data is public and open to all users, so you can use the service key from any Google account.
+The tutorial for creating the service key can be found on [GCP document](https://cloud.google.com/docs/authentication/getting-started).

 The usage of the script is `python3 download_one_partition.py [data] [node index] [number of nodes]`.
 For a cluster of 4 nodes, you need to run the command on all of the 4 nodes and use the nodex index 0,1,2,3 for each machine.
 I also prefer to run in background using nohup.
 ```sh